k-rajmani2k/Revenue-Intelligence-Vendor-Optimization-with-SQL.ipynb/README.md

 # 💰 Profit-Driven Analytics: A Financial SQL Case Study

 ## 📌 Overview
 This project is a real-world case study based on my experience as a **Data Analyst at Tisai Consultants Pvt.
 Ltd.**, a financial trading company.
-I rebuilt a simplified version of our internal data ecosystem using **PostgreSQL** and used advanced **SQL queries** to uncover actionable insights that drove measurable business value.
+I rebuilt a simplified version of our internal data ecosystem using **SQL** and used advanced **SQL queries** to uncover actionable insights that drove measurable business value.

 ## 🧠 What I Did
-- Designed a relational database schema from scratch (PostgreSQL)
+- Designed a relational database schema from scratch
 - Created synthetic datasets to simulate financial transactions, product metadata, vendor payments, and usage data
 - Wrote production-ready SQL queries to solve real business problems:
   - Identified top-performing products by revenue